DataDog/documentation/content/en/synthetics/private_locations/_index.md

 **Note:** Resources requirements may vary based on the application being tested (size and number of assets to be loaded, etc.).

-**Note:** When running both API/Multistep API tests and Browser tests on a single private location, the recommendation is to perform computation using Browser tests resource requirements.
+**Note:** When running both API or Multistep API tests and Browser tests on a single private location, the recommendation is to perform computation using Browser tests resource requirements.

 ### Assign resources to your private location